 The Job of the Electrical Drafter

-An electrical drafter uses a wide range of drafting tools, particularly Computer Aided Design and Drafting software which help to create the visuals that workers will use in the installation process.
+An electrical drafter uses a wide range of drafting tools, particularly Computer-Aided Design and Drafting software which helps to create the visuals that workers will use in the installation process.
 On average, electrical drafters will need to earn a two-year degree from either a trade school in order to be eligible for this type of work.
-In fact, certification through the American Design Drafting Association is highly advised for those who really want to make a career of it.
+In fact, certification through the American Design Drafting Association is highly advised for those who really want to make a career in it.
 While the acquisition of such a degree can be difficult, it is well worth it and the start of a great career.

 Become an Electrical Drafter